-Notably, by expanding remote opportunities post-coronavirus, employers can reduce the amount of human interaction that takes place at a physical location.
+Notably, by expanding remote opportunities postcoronavirus, employers can reduce the amount of human interaction that takes place at a physical location.
 Also, by allowing remote work, employees who are sick are less likely to physically attend the office.
 Best practices for expanding remote work include creating outlined companywide remote practices, rather than leaving remote work approval requests up to the subjective opinion of a manager.
 As employers consider how they can best create remote work policies, many considerations factor into the equation.
-For additional resources about how to best use the remote workplace, contact Associates of Glens Falls Inc..